-An approved air gap is a physical separation between the free flowing discharge end of a potable water supply pipeline, and the overflow rim of an open or non- pressure receiving vessel.
+An approved air gap is a physical separation between the free flowing discharge end of a potable water supply pipeline, and the overflow rim of an open or non-pressure receiving vessel.
 These separations must be vertically orientated a distance of at least twice the inside diameter of the inlet pipe, but never less than one inch.

 An obstruction around or near an air gap may restrict the flow of air into the outlet pipe and nullify the effectiveness of the air gap to prevent backsiphonage.
 When the air flow is restricted, such as the case of an air gap located near a wall, the air gap separation must be increased.
+Also, within a building where the air pressure is artificially increased above atmospheric, such as a sports stadium with a flexible roof kept in place by air blowers, the air gap separation must be increased.

+TRAP PRIMER

-Which of these ice machine drains have an approved air gap?
+Which of these ice machine drains has an approved air gap?
+Here is a better question; would you use the ice from this ice machine?
+Here is where all those stories about cockroaches and stomach flu originate.
+The stories are true.